 When it comes to turf, what happens above ground reflects what's going on underneath.
-Take advice from the pros and test your soil, so you know your starting point for essentials such as soil pH.
+Take advice from lawn pros and test your soil, so you know your starting point for essentials such as soil pH.
 Your local county extension office or agricultural agent will have information on test kits and reputable soil laboratories.

 With test results in hand, turn recommendations into projects.
 Correct problems now; don't risk repeats.
 Use soil amendments according to lab recommendations to improve your lawn's potential.
 Lime, for example, restores balance to soil pH so grasses can draw on available nutrients.

 Hit tough spots first, and then repair bare lawn patches.
 The all-in-one ease of Pennington® One Step Complete™ simplifies patching and repairs by premixing premium grass seed, professional-grade fertilizer and protective wood mulch in a single product.
 If your family includes pets, you're sure to have some pet damage.
 But don't worry; healthy lawns and happy dogs can coexist.

 Grasses suited to their growing region create exceptional lawns.
 Just like garden flowers or shrubs, turfgrasses vary in their climate preferences and tolerances for drought, shade and other conditions.
 One benefit of seed over sod is your expanded choice of grass varieties with specific qualities, from durability to texture beneath bare feet.

 Cool-season grasses, such as Kentucky bluegrass, peak in growth during cool temperatures in fall and spring.
 They flourish in northern zones.
 Warm-season grasses, such as Bermudagrass, excel in summer heat and warmer climates.
 Region-appropriate lawn grasses require less water and other resources, including maintenance time.